-Biogas will be used to produce electricity, which will be delivered directly to the City of Le Sueur.
+Biogas is used to produce electricity, which is delivered directly to the City of Le Sueur.

 Liquid Fertilizer: Supports Local Farmers

-Nutrient rich liquid fertilizer by-product will be sold to local farmers at a very competitive price.
+Nutrient rich liquid fertilizer by-product is sold to local farmers at a very competitive price.

 Solid Fuel: Replaces Coal

-Undigested biomass will be dried to create solid fuel, which will be burned off site in biomass and coal fired boilers.
+Undigested biomass is dried to create solid fuel, which is burned off site in biomass and coal fired boilers.

 Local and Sustainable Electricity

-The electricity from the facility will be used by MMPA and the city utility to help meet the state-mandated requirement of 25 percent of electricity from renewable sources by the year 2025.
-MMPA expects the project to create over one hundred jobs during construction and approximately 7 -10 permanent jobs at the facility and seasonal jobs.
+The electricity from the facility is used by MMPA to help meet the state-mandated requirement of 25 percent of electricity from renewable sources by the year 2025.

 Hometown BioEnergy Process